xxcordeau/TIL/README.md

- view navigation (horizontal navigation above your project’s view).
+ (horizontal navigation above your project’s view).

 Select Issue types from the sidebar navigation on the left.